Mrs. Vicki Pede - Superintendent

 - Student participation in physical education, music, art, and library classes with instruction by highly qualified teachers

-The Riverdale School District is offering the community a tuition based half-day preschool program for children who turn three or four years of age on or before October 1, 2017 and are toilet trained.
-The program is for both typically developing children and children with special needs and will run in accordance with the school calendar, Monday through Friday.
+The Riverdale School District is offering the community a tuition-based half-day preschool program for children who turn three or four years of age on or before October 1, 2018, and are toilet trained.
+Three-year-old students attend the morning class and four-year-olds attend the afternoon class.
+The program is for typically developing children and children with special needs and will run in accordance with the school calendar, Monday through Friday.

 The Creative Curriculum for Preschool is a comprehensive curriculum linked to an assessment system that addresses both state of NJ teaching/learning standards and developmentally appropriate instruction.
 It is recognized for its effectiveness with general education and special needs children.
 It is designed to focus on the whole-child developmental process.Social / Emotional Development: Social and emotional skills are essential to a child’s well-being and success in school and in life.
 Children work towards individual growth in the areas of their sense of self, a feeling of responsibility for one’s self and for others, and overall pro-social behavior.
 Cognitive Development: Cognitive development is the process of learning to think and reason.
 Children work towards individual growth in the areas of learning and problem-solving, logical thinking, and representation and symbolic thinking.
 Physical Development: Physical skills are important for future tasks in reading, writing, scientific explorations, and math.
 Children work towards individual growth in the areas of gross motor development and fine motor development.